allenrutakuburwa/my-first-project/README.md

-# my-first-project
-My first Github repo
+Hello, GitHub!
+This is my first commit.